 A breast ultrasound is most often done to find out if a problem found by a mammogram or physical exam of the breast may be a cyst filled with fluid or a solid tumor.

 Breast ultrasound is not usually done to screen for breast cancer.
 This is because it may miss some early signs of cancer.
-Some early signs are tiny calcium deposits called microcalcifications.
+An example of early signs that may not show up on ultrasound are tiny calcium deposits called microcalcifications.

 Ultrasound may be used if you:

-Your healthcare provider may also use ultrasound to help guide a needle during a breast biopsy or to remove fluid from a cyst.
+Your healthcare provider may also use ultrasound to look at nearby lymph nodes, help guide a needle during a biopsy, or to remove fluid from a cyst.

 Your healthcare provider may have other reasons to recommend a breast ultrasound.